romankh3/image-comparison/README.md

 *   No third party libraries or borrowed code are in usage.

 *   Some parts of the image can be excluded from the comparison and drawn in the result image.

+Article about growing `image-comparison` on habr: [How did the test task become a production library](https://habr.com/ru/post/475482/)

 ## Configurations
 | *Property* | *Description* |